Analysis of an interior penalty DG method for the quad-curl problem: Existence of a unique solution and stability for the mixed method

 \section{Existence of a unique solution and stability for the mixed method}

 In this section, we will derive stability results for the underlying mixed method.
 To this purpose, we firstly develop a novel discrete Sobolev imbedding inequality which is also an efficient tool for numerical analysis of nonlinear problems, and we will report it in future works.
-All results presented in \Cref{s41,s43,s44} are valid as $\Omega\in\mathbb{R}^3$ is a bounded multi-connected Lipschitz polyhedron even though we only consider in our presentation $\Omega\in\mathbb{R}^3$ to be a bounded simply connected Lipschitz polyhedron.
+All results presented in \Cref{s41,s43,s44} are valid as $\Omega\in\mathbb{R}^3$ is a bounded multi-connected Lipschitz polyhedron even though we only consider in our presentation $\Omega\in\mathbb{R}^3$ to be a bounded simply connected Lipschitz polyhedron. { The $L^3$ and $L^6$ stability provided in \Cref{s43,s44} allows a better bound of $\bm u_h$ than the $L^2$ stability does. }